sveawebpay/java-integration/index.md

 	// We'll also need information about the customer country, and sufficient information to identify the customer, see below:

-	// Begin the order creation process by creating an order builder object using the WebPay::createOrder() method:
+	// Begin the order creation process by creating an order builder object using the WebPay.createOrder() method:
 	CreateOrderBuilder myOrder = WebPay.createOrder(myConfig);

 	// We then add information to the order object by using the various methods in the CreateOrderBuilder class.